see-mike-out/erie-documentation/docs/how-to-use/recorder.md

 order: 106
 ---

-You can record the sonfication and save it using Erie's chrome extension (link-anonymized).
+You can record the sonfication and save it using Erie's chrome extension.

 ## For general users